 Steve was born and raised in Tewkesbury, England, where he became a prolific local patch birder (at Bredon’s Hardwick, Worcs) while getting deep into twitching, eventually amassing a UK list of over 450 species.
 He moved to Chicago in 2000, where he quickly became a stalwart of the Illinois birding community.
 After a career as an environmental engineer, he decided he needed to spend more time birding and sharing his love of birds, so he made a career switch to become a full time birding guide.

 You’ll find him leading Red Hill trips to his native England, throughout his adopted United States, and in many countries spanning the globe.
-To all of these places he brings humor, expertise, good spirits, and a love to trying new beers.
-Steve lives on the Chicago’s north side.
+To all of these places he brings humor, expertise, good spirits, and a love of trying new beers.
+Steve lives on Chicago’s north side.

 amanda Engel